metomi/rose/sphinx/tutorial/rose/suites.rst

 Rose Applications In Rose Suite Configurations
 ----------------------------------------------

-In cylc suites, rose applications are placed in an ``app/`` directory which is copied across to run directory with the rest of the suite by :ref:`command-rose-suite-run` when the suite configuration is run.
+In cylc suites, Rose applications are placed in an ``app/`` directory which is copied across to run directory with the rest of the suite by :ref:`command-rose-suite-run` when the suite configuration is run.

-When we run rose applications in cylc suites we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.
+When we run Rose applications in cylc suites we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.